waker-he/cs-learning-notes/cpp/effective-modern-c++/README.md

 | constexpr      | Yes               | No                                     | No                |
 | noexcept       | Yes               | No                                     | Yes               |
 | ref-qualifiers | Yes               | Yes                                    | Yes               |

+## item 17: understand special member function generation
+- special member function are the member functions that compiler might generate for you: `ctor, dtor, copy, move`
+- default ctor: generate only if the class contains no user-declared ctors, member would be default-initialized instead of value-initialized
+- default copy and move: memberwise copy/`std::move_if_noexcept` for non-static member variables

+### __Rule of Three__ extends to __Rule of Five__
+  - justification
+    - if one kind of memberwise resouce operation is not suitable, others would also be not suitable and need to de defined by users.
+    - dtor would also be participating in management of the resource
+### General rule of thumb: use `default` and `deleted` keywords explicitly